 Hormonal fluctuation is natural during menstrual, puberty, pregnancy, and menopause.
 As a result of the fluctuations, women tend to confront predictable and uncomfortable symptoms in their bodies.
 This hormonal imbalance could also occur due to the endocrine gland’s malfunction.
-Certain health conditions such as tumor growth, Addison’s disease, diabetes may also trigger the imbalance.
+Certain health conditions such as tumor growth, Addison’s disease, and diabetes may also trigger the imbalance.

-The use of CBD products helps to balances the hormones and bring harmony.
+The use of CBD products helps to balance the hormones and bring harmony.
 It’s preferred by most women in their menopausal state as they face massive discomfort due to sudden fluctuations of their hormonal levels and halts in estrogen production.
 Still, the use of CBD may restore harmony.

 3. What Drugs Should Not Be Taken With CBD?

 In other words, CBD could change with the medication levels in the system while patients are taking prescribed medicine.
-Taking CBD along with prescription medication that causes sleepiness such as benzodiazepines, opioids, antidepressants, antipsychotics may increase fatigue, sleepiness, and other issues.
+Taking CBD along with prescription medication that causes sleepiness such as benzodiazepines, opioids, antidepressants, and antipsychotics may increase fatigue, sleepiness, and other issues.

 4. How Can I Increase My Estrogen Level?